aldlfkahs/postgres-backup-restore/README.md

 # Postgres Backup & Restore

-This shell script is for backup and restore postgres in kubernetes environment. 'tar' binary should be included in containers.
+This shell script is for migrating(backup and restore) postgres data in kubernetes environment. 'tar' binary should be included in containers.

 ## Step 0.
 Set up backup.config
 - Purpose : `Set up configuration file for shell script`